Birxuo/BirxuoAI/SECURITY.md

 ## Supported Versions

-BIRXUO AI ON is actively maintained on the main branch.
+BIRXUO AI is actively maintained on the main branch.
 Security patches and updates will be applied to all supported versions of the project.

 ## Responsible Disclosure